idrisimo/anony_blog/README.md

 - Added character limit to post

 ## Bugs
-- Every time a comment is submitted, the tab for the comment disappears
+- Every time a comment is submitted, the tab for the comment closes
 - GIPHY url is not saving to article array

 ## Wins and Challenges